stianale/USS-receptor/README.md

 The last command will show which is the largest cluster.
 You may align these models in PyMOL.

+### DeepPBS ###

+To run DeepPBS on AF3 outputs follow instructions here: https://github.com/timkartar/DeepPBS.
+The part "Compute and Visualize perturbation based heavy atom interpretability" is not necessary to run.

 ### Coevolution ###